Aller au contenu

 SLM vs. DMLS Technology Application Comparison and Selection Recommendations

-Choosing between SLM (Fusion laser sélective) and DMLS (Direct Metal Laser Sintering) requires a comprehensive evaluation of material properties, performance requirements, geometric complexity, and cost-effectiveness.
+Choosing between SLM (Fusion sélective par laser) and DMLS (Frittage laser direct de métal) requires a comprehensive evaluation of material properties, performance requirements, geometric complexity, and cost-effectiveness.

 This guide will help you understand the differences, suitable applications, and selection criteria for both technologies to make the optimal decision for your project.